 A small band of anti-Nakumattistas has emerged even within the car-owning classes, including Shalini Gidoomal, director of the Kwani literary festival.
 In spite of the inconvenience often involved, she prefers to shop in the informal sector and says Nakumatt kills off the variety and pleasures of interacting with people in markets and small stores.

 What do you think?
-Is there life without supermarket chains like Nakumatt?Source URL: http://pussyhotnaked.blogspot.com/2008/07/nakumattism.html
+Is there life without supermarket chains like Nakumatt?Source URL: https://pussyhotnaked.blogspot.com/2008/07/nakumattism.html

 Visit pussy hot naked for Daily Updated Hairstyles Collection